-Brands you care about are owned by companies (including Fortune 500 companies) want to make themselves better.
+Brands you care about are owned by companies (including Fortune 500 companies) who want to make themselves better.
 They hire market research companies to conduct surveys on their target audience so that they can learn more about what it will take to get you to buy more of their product, how they can improve things, or what you think about their upcoming product line.

 Market research companies have a database of users they tap into when they want these questions answered.
 This database is called a “panel” and if their users answer online surveys, this group of people is called an “online panel“.

-Online panels are free to join, and in exchange for doing paid surveys on things like providing your feedback on what Apple’s new Macbook should look like, or how Starbucks should improve the quality of their coffee beans, you receive rewards by providing your opinions.
+Online survey panels are free to join, and in exchange for doing paid surveys on things like providing your feedback on what Apple’s new Macbook should look like or how Starbucks should improve the quality of their coffee beans, you receive rewards by providing your opinions.
 This can be anything from cold hard cash, to gift cards, to merchandise, to airline points, to movie vouchers, and more!